Clubs and Societies

 Whether you've been writing for years or you've always wanted to give it a try, our writers' forum can give you plenty of support and encouragement.
 We hold a writers' weekend every year, where our veterans meet local authors, playwrights and poets.

 Activity and interest weeks held at our two centres include ballroom dancing, darts, history, music appreciation and gardening.
+Read through our news articles or visit our Facebook page to learn about what's been happening recently.

 Find out more about our support